-- d) Surface Transportation: The project must relate to surface transportation. - e) Eligible Activities: The project must fall into one of the seven categories.
+- d) Surface Transportation: The project must relate to surface transportation.
+Surface transportation includes transport both by land and water.
+Transport by water encompasses features such as canals, docks and piers connecting to ferry operations. - e) Eligible Activities: The project must fall into one of the seven categories.
 Refer to Section C: Eligible Activities.